The myth of Enuma Elish or the Babylonian creation epic

 Author: Sian H.

-As these younger gods grew in number, their noisy activities disturbed Apsû's peace.
-Apsû became increasingly annoyed and decided to destroy them, believing their commotion made his life unbearable.
+As the younger gods grew in number, their activities disturbed Apsû's peace.
+Apsû became increasingly annoyed and decided to destroy them.
+Tiamat initially resisted this plan of wiping out their children (!) but eventually agreed.

 ancient gods, smoking altar